-My kids had the best time collecting shells from the beach.
-But before I could use those shells to make crafts with my kids, I knew I had to clean them.
+Over the years, my kids have had the best time collecting shells from the beach!
+But, before we could use those shells to make crafts, I knew I had to clean them.

 It turns out that the seashells that crabs and mollusks leave behind on the beach have an external layer called periostracum.
-The leathery coating has several microbes that can make you sick.
+This leathery coating has several microbes that can make you sick.

 But luckily, there are several effective ways to clean them.
-I’ve outlined how to clean crab shells for crafts in this post below, so you know what to do the next time you’re beachcombing!
+I’ve outlined how to clean a crab shell for crafts in this post below, so you know what to do the next time you’re beachcombing!

 5 Ways To Clean Crab Shells for Crafts

-While I don’t do this, you can boil the crab shells at the end of the week to ensure any remaining dirt and residue animal tissue is removed.
+While I don’t do this personally, you can boil the crab shells at the end of the week to ensure any remaining dirt and residue animal tissue is removed.

 How to Clean Crab Shells with Bleach